 - Not Fixing Your Mistakes/Errors Once You Notice Them

 If you made a mistake on your tax returns, you should correct them immediately.
 If you added in a number you shouldn’t have or made a mistake when filing, you should file for a “Request For Corrections” with SARS directly.
 More information on how to do that can be found here:

-Errors can be the difference of not receiving a tax refund or paying a large penalty.
+Errors can be the difference between not receiving a tax refund or paying a large penalty.
 It can even lead to an audit.
 Rather be safe than sorry review your return carefully before submitting it.